filipecabaco/entropy-analysis/README.md

 # Basic Entropy Analyser

-A really ugly, poorly written and not optimized word entropy analyzer.
+A really ugly, poorly written, poorly tested and not optimized word entropy analyzer.

 Using Shannon Entropy ( https://en.wiktionary.org/wiki/Shannon_entropy ) we calculate the entropy of words of length superior to 5 charaters (might add argument to control this in the future) in a given folder.